HarshbirSingh7/Induction/README.md

 ### Day 7 - 23rd August 2025
 * The seventh day of the induction program was both informative and enjoyable, with insightful sessions from various clubs and IKAGAI, followed by fun games that made the day memorable.

 ---
+### Day 8 - 30th August 2025
+*Prof. Arshdeep Singh’s lecture on Food – Cleared misconceptions about diet, emphasized balanced nutrition, and discussed vegan food trends.

+*Dr. Jaswinder Singh (JaswinS Lab on Wheels) – Friendly and inspiring talk about faith in God, along with simple tricks for solving math problems.

+*Riya Arora’s session – Spoke about career opportunities in VFX and 3D Animation and highlighted Punjab’s talent in this field.

+*Club introductions – English Club, TCS, and Mathemagic Club introduced their activities and shared recruitment details.

+---
 ## **Experience**